Showing posts with label dolls. Show all posts

 I loved to watch my grandfather take the white papers and roll his tobacco inside.

-I know my grandfather had a kind heart, or my grandmother would have not married my grandfather.
-As the years progressed my grandfather depended on liquor.
+I know my grandfather had a kind heart, or my grandmother would not have married my grandfather.
+As the years progressed, my grandfather depended on liquor.

 The one I remember most was about bloody bones.